pymor/pymor/docs/source/tutorial_mor_with_anns.rst

 high-fidelity solution, one can further use the reduced basis and compute the linear combination defined by the reduced coefficients.
 The reduced basis is created via POD.

+The method described above is "non-intrusive", which means that no deep insight into the problem is required and it is completely sufficient to be able to generate full order snapshots for a randomly chosen set of parameters.
+This is one of the main advantages of the proposed approach, since one can simply train a neural network, check its performance and resort to a different method if the neural network does not provide proper approximation results.

 To train the neural network, we create a training and a validation set consisting of 100 and 20 randomly chosen |Parameters|, respectively: